project-open-data/project-open-data.github.io/index.md

 5-7 [Data Release Safeguard Checklist](http://www.data.gov/sites/default/files/attachments/Privacy%20and%20Security%20Checklist.pdf) - Checklist to enable the safe and secure release of data.

 5-8 [Digital PII Checklist](digital-pii-checklist/) - Tool to assist agencies identify personally identifiable information in data.

+5-9 [Applying the Open Data Policy to Federal Awards: FAQ](federal-awards/) - Frequently asked questions for contracting officers, grant professionals and the federal acquisitions community on applying the Open Data Policy to federal awards.

 ----------------